Zaanse Schans: Tickets

 Windmills

 Zaanse Schans is famous for its collection of functioning windmills, some of which date back to the 18th century.
-The windmills were once used for various industrial purposes such as sawing timber, grinding spices, and milling flour and today visitors can explore the interiors of some windmills to see how they operated.
+The windmills were once used for various industrial purposes such as sawing timber, grinding spices, and milling flour and today you can explore the interiors of some windmills to see how they operated.

 Traditional Dutch Houses